vote/twilio-webhook-muxer/README.md

 signature for each downstream location so that it matches the downstream location's URL.

+## Responses

+After passing on the Twilio webhook to each of the downstream locations, the muxer examines the reponses (in the order the downstream locations are listed in the configuration).
+The FIRST downstream location that passes back a non-empty TwiML response will be used as the response to send back to Twilio.
+If none of the downstream locations returns a non-empty TwiML response, the muxer will return a default empty TwiML response to Twilio.

+A non-empty TwiML response is one that:
+- Has a 2xx response code
+- Has a Content-Type of application/xml, text/xml, or text/html
+- Ignoring whitespace, is not empty or `<Response></Response>`

 ## Deploy Twilio Webhook Muxer

 1. Fork this repo